Definitions of fascism

-What constitutes a definition of fascism and fascist governments has been a complicated and highly disputed subject concerning the exact nature of fascism and its core tenets debated amongst historians, political scientists, and other scholars ever since Benito Mussolini first used the term in 1915.
-Historian Ian Kershaw once wrote that "trying to define 'fascism' is like trying to nail jelly to the wall".
+What constitutes a definition of fascism and fascist governments has been highly disputed regarding the exact nature of fascism and its core tenets amongst historians, political scientists, and other scholars ever since Benito Mussolini first used the term in 1914.
+In 2016 historian Ian Kershaw wrote that "trying to define 'fascism' is like trying to nail jelly to the wall".

 A significant number of scholars agree that a "fascist regime" is foremost an authoritarian form of government; however, the general academic consensus also holds that not all authoritarian regimes are fascist, and more distinguishing traits are required for a regime to be characterized as such.

 Similarly, fascism as an ideology is also hard to define.
 Originally, it referred to a totalitarian political movement linked with corporatism which existed in Italy from 1922 to 1943 under the leadership of Benito Mussolini.
 Many scholars use the word "fascism" without capitalization in a more general sense to refer to an ideology (or group of ideologies) that has been influential in many countries at various times.
 For this purpose, they have sought to identify what Roger Griffin calls a "fascist minimum"—that is, the minimum conditions a movement must meet to be considered fascist.
 Other scholars, such as Robert Paxton, have denied that fascism is an ideology at all, characterizing it instead as a loose collection of "mobilizing passions".

 The apocalyptic and millenarian aspects of fascism have often been subjected to study.

 By encyclopedias and dictionaries

+American Heritage Dictionary of the English Language

+The American Heritage Dictionary of the English Language 5th edition (2022) defines fascism as "A system of government marked by centralization of authority under a dictator, a capitalist economy subject to stringent governmental controls, violent suppression of the opposition, and typically a policy of belligerent nationalism and racism".
+Its second definition is, "Oppressive, dictatorial control".

+Cambridge Advanced Learner's Dictionary

+Cambridge Advanced Learner's Dictionary (4th edition, 2013) defines fascism as "a political system based on a very powerful leader, state control, and being extremely proud of country and race, and in which political opposition is not allowed."